Lianxi, Jiujiang

 Lianxi (濂溪区 (濂溪區, Liánxī Qū)) is a district in Jiujiang, Jiangxi, China.
 It was formerly named Lushan District, taking its name from Mount Lu, which was located inside its boundaries.
-In April 2016, jurisdiction for Mount Lu and Guling town was transferred to the newly renamed Lushan City (formerly Xingzi County), and Lushan District was renamed as Lianxi.
+In April 2016, jurisdiction for Mount Lu and Guling town was transferred to the newly renamed County-level Lushan City (formerly Xingzi County), and Lushan District was renamed as Lianxi.

 Administrative divisions

-Lianxi District has 3 subdistricts, 5 towns and 2 township.
+Lianxi District has 3 subdistricts, 5 towns and 2 townships.